 The Holy Spirit School technology plan was first implemented in the summer of 1994 with our first networked computer lab.
 This consisted of 30 Macintosh computers and a dedicated server.
 The vision was the connectivity of the entire complex, which included administrative offices, classrooms, and the child development center for both administrative and teacher classroom accessibility and productivity.
 A major school renovation was completed in the summer of 2000.
 At that time fiber optic cable was installed to connect the administrative building, which housed the server, with the school.
 All school classrooms and offices were wired with cat 5 cable for voice and data.
 In the fall of 2003 we completed the entire upgrade of all our desktop PC's as well as our phone system.
 A new Vodavi PBX was installed in the fall of 2002, and a new server was placed in service in October 2003 using Windows Server 2003, mirrored hard drives, a Sony tape backup system, as well as remote off-site backup and storage.
 Each classroom has a local printer and is networked to both a Lexmark laser printer and a Toshiba high speed digital copier/printer.
 We are currently using SBC to provide high speed Internet access via cat6 for our entire complex, and 31 Direct Dial numbers were placed in service for greater parental access to the teacher.
 We are using 3com switches, a Cisco router with PIX firewall and we've upgraded our anti-virus software to MacAfee Virus Protection.

 We are currently using Google Apps for Education as our Internet based e-mail provider, so teachers and administrators can access their mail from any location.
 In the summer of 2004, all the hardware in the computer lab and Advanced Learning Center was replaced.
 In late Fall, 2004, through the "Freedom to Learn" grant, we acquired 49 Hewlett-Packard laptops for 1:1 6th grade student use.
 In 2010 we have made a Canon Vixia digital video camera available to teachers to use in documenting special class activities and for class assignments.
-All classrooms now have ceiling-mounted video projection devices to allow teachers to share computerbased content with the entire class.
+All classrooms now have ceiling-mounted video projection devices to allow teachers to share computer-based content with the entire class.

 In the summer of 2012, 5 Ruckus access points were installed in the parish/school for greater wireless connectivity.
-VIPRE, an antivirus program, was installed on the server and monitors all devices.
-In 2013-2015, iPads were purchased for all grade levels, with the eventual plan of being 1:1 at 4th-8th grades.
-Mosyle mobile device management system is used with the student iPads.
+In 2013-2015, iPads were purchased for all grade levels.
 The computer lab and Advanced Learning Centers were updated with current desktop devices in the summer of 2015.
-As of June 2019, young 5s through third grades have shared access to 30 iPads, fourth and fifth grades have shared access to 30 iPads, and sixth through 8th grades have 1:1 access to 84 iPads.
-New wireless printing allows students to print to two different printers as needed.
-In June 2019, 21 new Ruckus R720 access points were installed in the school and preschool/Child Development Center for increased access to wireless connectivity.